nuodb/nuodb-dotnet/README.md

 -------------------

 Linux is supported via Mono but presently must be built by end-users.
-To build the driver simply perform the operations listed in the Travis file (.travis.yml) in the order listed.
+To build the driver simply perform the operations listed in the CircleCI file (.circleci/config.yml) in the order listed.

 License
 -------------------